 Additionally the laws of Malta provide for the establishment of specialised tribunals which determine commercial disputes of a special commercial nature.
-In this regard include the following:
+Specialised tribunals include the following:

 How long does it typically take from commencing proceedings to get to trial?

-As regards proceedings in front of the courts of Malta, there is no set time-frame within which proceedings must be appointed for trail; therefore time-frames would entirely depend on the practices adopted by the Judge hearing the case.
-In practice however, following the filing of the court application Courts would normally adjourn the first hearing within six weeks from filing.
-The same would apply for proceedings instituted in front of the specialised tribunals.
+As regards proceedings in front of the courts of Malta, there is no set time-frame within which proceedings must be appointed for trial; therefore time-frames would entirely depend on the practices adopted by the Judge/s hearing the case.
+In practice however, following the filing of the court application, the Courts would normally adjourn the first hearing within six weeks from filing.
+The same would apply for proceedings instituted in front of the arbitration tribunal and in front of specialised tribunals.

 As an exception to the above, special summary proceedings filed in the courts of Malta in connection with a debt collection claim that is certain liquid and due must be adjourned for hearing not earlier than fifteen days and not later than thirty dates following the service of the sworn application on the respondent.